outpostHQ/website/content/handbook/getting-started.md

 <style>*:not(:defined) { visibility: hidden; }</style>
 ```

-Make sure you are using `nu-root` tags on the top-level of your app:
+Make sure you are using `nu-root` tag on the top-level of your app:

 ```html
 <body>